codewitch-honey-crisis/gfx/docs/tools.md

 GFX provides a couple of tools for embedding data into your code as a C++ header file.
 The first one is for arbitrary binary data, like JPGs or raw bitmap data, and the second one is for TTF, OTF and FON fonts.

+For the web based version of these tools, [click here](https://honeythecodewitch.com/gfx/generator)

 <a name="9.1"></a>

 ## 9.1 Bingen